kputnam/stupidedi/README.md

 ### Helps developers gain familiarity

-## Why not a commercial EDI translator?
+## Why not a commercial translator?

 Because enterprise software is garbage.
 The costs include not only licensing, but support, maintenance, and training.